-Tired of Rome's overwhelming art collections (think: Vatican museums), but want to see more of what Rome has to offer?
-Consider paying a visit to the Palazzo Barberini, an often-overlooked gem in the heart of the city.
+Rome’s Palazzo Barberini is one of the best places to go if you’re tired of Rome’s overwhelming art collections (think: Vatican museums), but want to see more of what Rome has to offer.
+A stunning art museum in a Renaissance palace, it’s an often-overlooked gem in the heart of the city.

 Palazzo Barberini boasts works by some of Italy’s best painters: Caravaggio, Raphael, Tintoretto, Bronzino.
 Its stars include the lush and moving “La Fornarina,” Raphael’s portrait of his lover (and possibly secret wife), the baker’s daughter; Hans Holbein’s famous portrait of King Henry VIII; and Caravaggio’s startlingly realistic — and frightening — Judith Beheading Holofernes (above).